Lilla-Kavecsanszki/downwarddog/README.md

 This website is the best way to help them achieve these goals because:

-- The menu makes the access of different tasks very easy to reach
+- The menu makes the access of different activities very easy to reach
 - The
 - The
 - The

 This website:

-- Is easy to navigate by the menu
+- Is easy to navigate by the menu and buttons
 - Gives the customers options and access to useful and learnable information.
 - Gives the customers the information they need without overloading them or distracting them from their original ideas or wishes.
 - Guides them by their curiosity about the goal of the website.
+- Easy to use, due to redirecting links, that warn the user if they are about to book the same class again or redirecting them to the Sign In page, in case they are not signed in but wanted to book a class.
+- Easy to follow up, delete their bookings after signing in, from the My Bookings page, where all their bookings are organised

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)